KintCark/COMFYUI-ANDROID-TERMUX/README.md

 export ANDROID_DATA=anything

-Install required Python packages pip install -r requirements.txt
+Install required Python packages

-Install xformers.
-This package is not required, but is recommended to be installed

-pip install xformers
+pip install -r requirements.txt

 Launch the webui.
 It will take some time to complete first-time installation then everything should be fine